wyfo/apischema/docs/json_schema.md

 ## Schema annotations

-Type annotations are not enough to express a complete schema, but *Apischema* has a function for that; `schema` can be used both as type decorator or field metadata.
+Type annotations are not enough to express a complete schema, but *apischema* has a function for that; `schema` can be used both as type decorator or field metadata.

 ```python
 {!schema.py!}